secretstartups/handbook/people-group/engineering/onboarding/index.html.md

-  K[1 day before: Team member BambooHR profile is activated and invited to gitlab-com and gitlab-org] --> I I[Start date: onboarding and swag email is send to the team member] --> C C[Day 2: Access Request issue and team page entry is created.] --> E E[Day 5: Team members are synced to Modern Health] --> J J[Day 7: Manager and Interview training issues are opened if people manager] --> L L[Day 15: Team member is pinged if they have open compliance task on their onboarding issue] --> F F[Day 60: Onboarding issue is closed if it wasn't closed already] --> N
+  K[1 day before: Team member BambooHR profile is activated and invited to gitlab-com and gitlab-org] --> I I[Start date: onboarding and swag email is send to the team member] --> C C[Day 2: Access Request issue and team page entry is created.] --> E E[Day 5: Team members are synced to Modern Health] --> EE EE[Day 6: Team members receive a Slack reminder about the anti-harrassment training] --> J J[Day 7: Manager and Interview training issues are opened if people manager] --> L L[Day 15: Team member is pinged if they have open compliance task on their onboarding issue] --> F F[Day 60: Onboarding issue is closed if it wasn't closed already] --> N